Reddaxi/Obsidian_BloodBanner/Factions/The Party/Context.md

 - We check out the west gate and the river.
 - [[Queek]] noticed some sketchy children carrying a sketchy wooden box.
 	- Turned out to be necromancy dwarves building a mine that is definitely legal.
-		- Turns out Kristen has spoken to them aswell.
+		- Turns out Kristen has spoken to them as well.
 		- Dwarves agree to smuggle things or people into the city if we can get a permit for the mine.

 - [[Serra]] and [[Dustin]] held meeting and tried to exclude us.